 Not providing constructive feedback.
 If you're not happy with an illustration, it's important to provide the artist with constructive feedback so they can improve.
 Avoid making vague or critical comments, and instead focus on specific areas that need improvement.

-In conclusion, the role of the artist illustrator in the publishing industry is essential in bringing stories to life through illustrations.
+The role of the artist illustrator in the publishing industry is essential in bringing stories to life through illustrations.
 From conceptualizing the cover art to bringing characters and settings to life within the pages, the artist illustrator plays a crucial part in the book creation process.
 Their input and expertise can be invaluable in creating high-quality illustrations that captivate and engage readers.